Nickolaus-Jackoski/Connect-4-Minimax-Alpha-Beta-Pruning-Project/README.md

 ## Key Components

 ### Board Representation (`Board.java`)
-A class that models the Connect Four game board.
-It uses a 2D byte array for efficient memory usage and includes methods for board manipulation and game state evaluation.
+A class that models the Connect Four game board, uses a 2D byte array for efficient memory usage and includes methods for board manipulation and game state evaluation.

 ### Game Mechanics (`Player.java`, `GameState.java`)
 Enums to define player roles (MAX and MIN) and game states (in progress, win, loss, tie), central to the game's logic.